If you haven’t bought any gold yet…

 Swiss franc, Norwegian krone, Singapore dollar, Chilean peso: These four currencies are generally regarded as safer, stronger, and managed by less obtuse central banks.
 In a world of fiat, these are among the least worst of the bunch.

 Unidad de Fomento (UF): This is a special unit of account used in Chile that was set up during the hyperinflation days of the 1960s.
 The UF is designed to keep pace with inflation and it’s possible to establish a bank account denominated in UF in Chile.
-I’ll be telling SMC members how to do that in an upcoming issue.
+I’ll be telling Sovereign Confidential members how to do that in an upcoming issue.

 Agricultural Property: Nothing hedges your risk against rising food prices like being able to produce your own food.
 This idea underpins the concept for the resilient community we’re planning in South America.